elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 As we will see in later chapters, aliases also play a crucial role in macros, to guarantee they are hygienic.

-With this we are almost finishing our tour about Elixir modules.
-The last topic to cover is module attributes.

 ## `use`

 Although not a directive, `use` is a macro tightly related to `require` that allows you to use a module in the current context.
 It `require`s the given module and then calls the `__using__/1` callback on it allowing the module to inject some code into the current context.